nleethochawalit/GLACiAR2-master/README.md

 7. Dropout_frac: Fraction of artificial sources that passed the selection criteria: N_Drop/N_Obj.
 8. Rec: Fraction of not recovered artificial sources : N_Rec/N_Obj.

 The second type of tables ``{LF name}_RecoveredStats_cat{field name}_nout.cat`` and ``{LF name}_RecoveredStats_cat{field name}_dout.cat`` writes out the output matrices produced by the code.
 The \*_nout.cat shows the number of galaxies with injected magnitude M whose recovered with status >=0 and apparent magnitude m in the detection band -- N(M,m)-- at each redshift.
 The \*_dout.cat shows similar matrix but for the galaxies that also pass the selection criteria.

-Complementary to the previous tables, the code produces one table per redshift bin (z=x.xx) with the information of every inserted sources: ``{LF name}RecoveredGAlaxies_{field name}_zx.xx.cat``.
-The information in these tables include their positions, the input magnitude and UV slope, the detection status, the dropout status, their recovered magnitudes and signal-to-noise ratios (AUTO, ISO, APER) in all input bands, and their recovered sizes.

-One last table, which is useful for redshift selection, is produced.
-Given that the number of bands is variable  this table is released in a Python-specific compact binary representation (using the pickle module).
-It does contain the ID of the object, input magnitude, status, magnitudes in all bands, and S/N for each band as well.
-This is an important file for redshift estimations/selection techniques.
-Similar to the previous tables, it contains information about the output/measured characteristics of the detected objects.
-It contains all the magnitudes in different bands, so it is especially useful for photometric estimations.
-Unlike the other two tables, this is not an ASCII file as that is not efficient and it requires too many resources.
+For ease of use, we also provide these tables in a Python-specific binary format (pickle file) as ``GLACiAR_output_{field name}.pickle``.

 - **Plots**

-``GLACiAR`` also produces a plot of the completeness and two extra plots if the boolean dropouts parameters is set to True.
-The first plot corresponds to the completeness function C(m) as a function of the magnitude and the redshift.
-The second and third plot are the S(z,m) and S(z,m)C(m).
-This is only produced in case the dropout technique is applied, but given the tables produced by ``GLACiAR``, it is easily calculable with the final catalogues.
+``GLACiAR2`` also produces a plot of the completeness, and a plot of the completeness with the selection criteria if the boolean dropouts parameters is set to True.
+These are the completeness as a function of intrinsic magnitude C(M).

 **Note on pysysp package***
 The current version from pip install pysysp is for python2.
 To make the code runs, a few lines in the installed pysysp need to be changed.